Academic Policies and Regulations

 To be considered a student in good standing, graduate students must

-No grade of C- or below will be accepted toward a graduate degree.
+Only courses with grades of “C” (2.00) or better will be accepted toward a graduate degree; no grade of C- or below will be accepted.
 Students must meet the requirements to be in good standing to graduate.
-All “I” and “M” grades must be cleared for graduation to be certified.
+All "I" and "M" grades must be cleared for graduation to be certified.
 Students who fail to maintain good standing may be placed on probation or academically dismissed.

 Grade Point Average (GPA)